HandsOnDataViz/book/shape/mapshaper/README.md

 ## Dissolve a small number of polygons inside a boundary map

 MapShaper.org also includes a Console button to type in commands for common map editing scenarios.
 Imagine that you need to create regional "clusters" of polygons from a statewide municipal boundary map.
 In Connecticut, for instance, the towns of Bloomfield and West Hartford have separate municipal government boundaries, but the [CT Department of Public Health](http://www.ct.gov/dph/cwp/view.asp?a=3123&q=397740) has grouped them together into the Bloomfield-West Hartford health district.
 Your task is to merge their boundaries in the statewide town map, using the "dissolve" command in the MapShaper.org console window.
+(If you need to dissolve many polygons, look at the next section below.)

-To follow this example, [download this simplified Connecticut town boundary GeoJSON map file](CT-towns-simplified-2010-MAGIC.geojson)
+To follow this example, [download this simplified Connecticut town boundary GeoJSON map file](CT-towns-simplified.geojson)

 Import the map into http://MapShaper.org.
 Click the Information "i" button in the right-hand sidebar, and select any polygon to view the naming structure.
 In this example, "town" is the column header.